-- 10.2 The Fitness to Practise Hearing may be preceded by a formal investigation when the facts of the case have not yet been established. - 10.3 In the event of further investigations being required an Investigating Officer will be identified by the Lead Person to conduct an investigation and/or make enquiries in order to gather facts and information.
+- 9.1 The Fitness to Practise Hearing may be preceded by further investigation if the Head of School and/or the Head of Quality Systems consider that more information pertaining to Fitness to Practise issues are required. - 9.2 In the event of further investigations being required an Investigating Officer will be allocated to conduct an investigation and/or make enquiries in order to gather facts and information.
 An Investigating Officer may be any member of University staff at Grade 7 and above (excluding members of the Executive Board) and, as far as is reasonably practicable, will be unconnected to the case.
 The enquiries may include a fact gathering investigatory meeting with the student in question.
-This is for the purpose of fact-finding, and no decision on disciplinary action will be taken until after a disciplinary hearing has been held.
-The student will be informed of the allegations and that an investigation is taking place. - 10.4 Formal Stage Investigations meetings may take place in person or via remote telecommunications systems. - 10.5 A student involved in the investigatory stage is expected to cooperate fully and promptly and provide such assistance to the Investigating Officer as is required.
+This is for the purpose of factfinding, and no decision on disciplinary action will be taken until after a disciplinary hearing has been held.
+The student will be informed of the allegations and that an investigation is taking place.

+- 9.3 A student involved in the investigatory stage is expected to cooperate fully and promptly and provide such assistance to the Investigating Officer as is required.
 This will include informing the Investigating Officer of the names of any relevant witnesses, disclosing any relevant documents to him/her and attending any investigative interviews.
-The student and any witnesses will be advised as to the sensitive nature of the investigation and the need for confidentiality. - 10.6 The extent of any investigation and/or enquiry will depend on the nature of the concerns and will vary from case to case. - 10.7 In cases whereby the Heath, Wellbeing and Supported Study Policy and Procedure is to be invoked this will form part of the investigation and will inform the actions to be taken and the student will be informed of this decision.
+The student and any witnesses will be advised as to the sensitive nature of the investigation and the need for confidentiality. - 9.4 The extent of any investigation and/or enquiry will depend on the nature of the concerns and will vary from case to case. - 9.5 In cases whereby the Supported Study Policy and Procedure is to be invoked this will form part of the investigation and will inform the actions to be taken and the student will be informed of this decision.

-11. Temporary Suspension from Work-Placement
+10. Temporary Suspension from Work-Placement

-- 11.1 Whilst investigations of the allegations are being undertaken it may be necessary for work placement arrangements to be temporarily suspended if it is considered by the Lead Person (or nominee) that there are good and urgent causes for concern and risk to others in a placement setting requires mitigation.
-The temporary suspension of the work placement arrangements will be notified to the student in writing. - 11.2 Temporary suspension from a work placement setting whilst investigation is being undertaken is not in itself a sanction and does not imply that any decision has already been taken about the student's case.
+- 10.1 Whilst investigations of the allegations are being undertaken it may be necessary for work placement arrangements to be temporarily suspended if it is considered by the Head of School (or nominee) that there are good and urgent causes for concern and risk to others in a placement setting requires mitigation.
+The temporary suspension of the work placement arrangements will be notified to the student in writing. - 10.2 Temporary suspension from a work placement setting whilst investigation is being undertaken is not in itself a sanction and does not imply that any decision has already been taken about the student's case.

-12. Temporary Suspension from the University
+11. Temporary Suspension from the University

-12.1 The University may determine during the investigation process that there is a good and urgent cause why the students continuing attendance at the University cannot be justified or where it is felt the student's continuing attendance may hamper an investigation then the student may be suspended from studies by the Vice Chancellor (or in the Vice Chancellor's absence the Vice Chancellor's nominee providing the nominee is a member of the University Executive Board and they inform the Vice Chancellor of the suspension so that he/she may affirm the action).
-The suspension will be confirmed to the student in writing.

-12.2 Suspension is not in itself a disciplinary sanction and does not imply that any decision has already been made about the student's case.
+- 11.1 The University may determine during the investigation process that there is a good and urgent cause why the students continuing attendance at the University cannot be justified or where it is felt the student's continuing attendance may hamper an investigation then the student may be suspended from studies by the Vice Chancellor (or in the Vice Chancellor's absence the Vice Chancellor's nominee providing the nominee is a member of the University Executive Board and they inform the Vice Chancellor of the suspension so that he/she may affirm the action).
+The suspension will be confirmed to the student in writing. - 11.2 Suspension is not in itself a disciplinary sanction and does not imply that any decision has already been made about the student's case.

-13. Purpose and Authority of the Fitness to Practise Panel
+12. Purpose and Authority of the Fitness to Practise Panel